 When the end of your presentation is nearing, remember these points:

-To receive free child sponsorship and Forward Edge welcome brochures for your presentation, simply email us at email@example.com.
+To receive free child sponsorship and Forward Edge welcome brochures for your presentation, simply email your request to email@example.com.

 Find all of our videos to share with others on our Vimeo account here.